Solo Travel in Iceland

 Follow it up with ‘Takk’ short for thank you. (v.easy)

 As a self-confessed coffeeologist, I feel I am now passing on the holy grail of caffeine tips.
-In Reykjavik there is a hidden gem of a coffee shop, Stofan.
-Now whilst it looks fairly inconspicuous from the outside, after you’ve purchased your first cup of coffee they provide free refills.
-Yes this is not a drill.
+In Reykjavik there is a hidden gem within the Iceland coffee shops called Stofan.
+Now whilst it looks fairly inconspicuous from the outside after you’ve purchased your first cup of coffee they provide free refills.
+Yes, this is not a drill.
 Unlimited caffeine, for free.

-Best place to get soup in a bread bowl?
+Best place to get soup in a bread bowl

-Nothing quite compares to the homely feel of Svarta Kaffi, with its checkered tablecloths and worn wick-candles after a day exploring glaciers and volcanoes in sub-zero temperatures.
+Nothing quite compares to the homely feel of Svarta Kaffi, with its checkered tablecloths and worn wick candles after a day exploring glaciers and volcanoes in sub-zero temperatures.
 Sink into a steaming hot portion of homemade soup in a novelty bread bowl.
 Svarta Kaffid is the authentic version, however lots of restaurants in Iceland off the same winter warmer.

 Landing in Reykvaik you can take The Airport Shuttle, operated by Gray Line Iceland and priced at only 3900 ISK return.
 They offer a door-to-door service so will take you right outside your hotel.
 Super easy and super quick.
 The same bus can also take you back to the airport via the way of the Blue Lagoon, to save paying for the journey twice.

 Iceland’s main international airport, Keflavik, also flies to multiple USA cities and a variety of electic European destinations.
 Why not continue your Nordic adventure and head to Copenhagen, Denmark or Begern, Norway?

 How To Be a Conscious Traveller in Iceland

 Social Impact Program